aamirsattar15/applied_ai_nlp_apps/README.md

 ```

 ### 2. Text Summarization
 This module implements a Text Summarization solution using pre-trained neural networks.
-It effectively reduces document lengths by up to 70% while maintaining a coherence score of 90%, enhancing information retrieval efficiency.
+It effectively reduces document lengths by up to 70% while maintaining a coherence score, enhancing information retrieval efficiency.

 #### Key Features
 - Document length reduction by up to 70%.
-- Maintains 90% coherence score.
 - Utilizes transformer-based summarization models.

 #### Usage